segmentstream-com/segmentstream-com.github.io/_docs/guides/facebook-ads-marketing-automation.md

 Follow [this guide](https://www.facebook.com/business/help/422408905612648){:target="blank"} to setup **Aggregated Event Measurement** for the event you've defined inside the SegmentStream admin panel.

-Make sure that SegmentStream event has the highest possible priority right blow your main convrsion event.
+Make sure that SegmentStream event has the highest possible priority right below your main conversion event.

 ## Updating campaign settings